The best things to do in Sun Moon Lake

 Sun Moon Lake is undeniably one of the best places to experience Taiwan’s natural beauty and a great add-on to any Taiwan itinerary.
 This comprehensive first-timer’s guide to Sun Moon Lake highlights everything you need to know in order to maximize your time here.
 Get pro tips on how to get to Sun Moon Lake and where to stay.
 As well as, the best things to do in Sun Moon Lake here.

 Surrounded by mountains covered in lush vegetation, Sun Moon Lake’s name stems from its unique terrain – the southern part of the lake resembles a crescent moon, whereas the northern part looks like a sun.

-> Seeing that Sun Moon Lake is only about 1.5 hours away from Taichung (Taiwan’s art hub and third largest city), it’s pretty easy to reach – even with public transport!
+Seeing that Sun Moon Lake is only about 1.5 hours away from Taichung (Taiwan’s art hub and second largest city), it’s pretty easy to reach – even with public transport!

-> Sun Moon Lake is a must on any travelers Taiwan itinerary and any visit here will quickly reveal why it is such a popular go-to destination among locals and travelers alike.
+Sun Moon Lake is a must on any traveler’s Taiwan itinerary and a visit here will quickly reveal why it is such a popular go-to destination among locals and travelers alike.

-> In a rush?
+In a rush?
 Pin these things to do in Sun Moon Lake for later.

 Getting to and from Sun Moon Lake